Skip to main content

 3 mentions Positive Neutral Negative

-The graphics of the game are generally considered simple and adequate, though they are marred by some bugs.
-While not the primary focus of the game, which emphasizes its thematic lessons over visual quality, the overall graphical presentation is seen as lacking compared to other aspects.
+The graphics of the game are generally considered simple and adequate, though they do suffer from some bugs.
+While not the primary focus of the game, which emphasizes its thematic lessons over visual quality, the graphics are deemed decent enough to support the overall experience.

 • “The overall quality of the game is very lacking, particularly in graphics.”